-The Maxwell Street Foundation seasonally offers walking tours of the Maxwell Street neighborhood, sharing insights into the architecture, history and cultures—along with plenty of entertaining anecdotes.
+The Maxwell Street Foundation offers walking tours of the Maxwell Street neighborhood by appointment, sharing insights into the architecture, history and cultures—along with plenty of entertaining anecdotes.
 Facades from former buildings cited as “…possessing historical or architectural distinction in the context of the immediate community” in the Chicago Historic Resources Survey (Chicago Landmarks Commission, 1983-92) are featured on the tour.
-You’re sure to learn a lot and leave with a real appreciation for this rich neighborhood.
 In 1997-98, Maxwell Street Foundation and Advisory Council members worked with university officials and developers to ultimately produce an Amended and Reinstated Agreement that preserved eight buildings and twelve facades in what is now University Village Marketplace on the University of Illinois at Chicago’s South Campus.

 This walking tour of the redeveloped Maxwell Street neighborhood references the following documents and publications: Phase I Archeological and Historical Evaluation of the Maxwell Street Area, prepared by Archeological Research, Inc., 1994; Maxwell Street Market Historic District, National Register Nomination Form, submitted by Lori Grove and Elliot Zashin, 1994; Blues Legends, authored by Chuck Cowdery, 1995; Chicago’s Maxwell Street, co-authored by Lori Grove and Laura Kamedulski, Arcadia Publishing, Inc., 2002, and; 1352 S. Union Street, Chicago, Illinois, authored by Nicola Spasoff, Ph.D., 2008.